chebfun/chebsite/docs/functions/chebfun2/chebpolyplot.md

 ---
-title: """chebpolyplot"""
+title: "chebpolyplot"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """chebpolyplot"""
+function_name: "chebpolyplot"
-snippet: """Display the CHEBPOLYPLOT of the column and row slices."""
+snippet: "Display the CHEBPOLYPLOT of the column and row slices."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- CHEBPOLYPLOT   Display the CHEBPOLYPLOT of the column and row slices.
+<pre class="help-text"> CHEBPOLYPLOT   Display the CHEBPOLYPLOT of the column and row slices.
     CHEBPOLYPLOT(F) plots the Chebyshev coefficients of the one-dimensional slices that form F on a semilogy scale.
 It returns two figures one for the row slices and one for the column slices.
 By default only the first six row